 School is just around the corner!
 During the summer, it is normally much easier to stay active with weekend getaways and weekly summer outdoor activities.
 As we shift into a busier fall season, people may neglect their health for the sake of productivity – whether it’s sitting at your desk at school or at work, or even transporting books and laptops.
-It’s important for people to keep active while working to minimize the risk of developing musculoskeletal (MSK) injuries or conditions.
+It’s important for people to keep active while working to minimize the risk of developing musculoskeletal injuries or conditions.

 Did you know?
 The countless hours of sitting you do will eventually add up and takes a toll on your body and posture.
 If you slouch over your desk while typing or reading, you decrease function of your lungs and put pressure on other internal organs, which can affect ability to breathe and function properly.
 Also, your circulation, especially in legs, could be compromised.
-To prevent developing various MSK conditions from working or studying, we’ve shared helpful tips below to maintain a healthy spine and MSK system.
+To prevent developing various musculoskeletal conditions from working or studying, we’ve shared helpful tips below to maintain a healthy spine and musculoskeletal system.

 1. Use the Straighten Up Canada App Daily